Skip to main content

 How does Confidential Layer increase privacy?
 How is it different from mixers?

-It adds to bridged assets the same technologies used by native Zano.
+It adds to bridged assets the same technologies used by native ZANO.

 Unlike mixers, which obscure your transaction flow at a certain point (and you still need to watch your steps after), Confidential Layer cryptographically hides your balance, the data is never visible in the first place.